 Timeline for Using a 1031 Exchange after Selling a Convenience Store

-After you sell a convenience store, you have 45 days to identify at least one property that can be considered in a 1031 exchange.
-Although you do not necessarily have to purchase the first property identified, only 3 total properties can be identified regardless of their value.
-A purchase must be made within 180 days of the sale in order for a 1031 exchange to be valid.
+After you sell a convenience store, you have 45 days to identify at least one property considerable as a 1031 exchange.
+Although you do not necessarily have to purchase the first property, only 3 total properties are identifiable regardless of their value.
+Purchase must be made within 180 days of the sale in order for a 1031 exchange to be valid.

 How to Purchase Mineral Rights and Royalties